Walna Scar

 Summary: In the past Walna Scar was known as Walney Scar but the name has changed over time.
 The fell lies to the south of the road of the same name which was used to transport slate and goods between Coniston to the east and Seathwaite and the Duddon valley to the west.
 Wainwright did originally consider including Walna Scar as one of the fells in the Pictorial Guides as he included it on both his first and second list but it didn’t make the final cut.
 This may be due in part to the fact that he made the Walna Scar road in this area the defining boundary of the southern fells and this fell sits to the south of that line.
 Book four of the Pictorial Guides – The Southern Fells was also full to capacity so including Walna Scar would have been impractical.
 The high ground of Walna Scar extends south to two other high points, White Maiden and White Pike, in other chapters of the Outlying Fells book AW may have indicated these as other tops worth visiting but not so in the Walna Scar chapter (see points of interest below).

-Topographical detail: Wainwright gave the fell a height of 2035′, most likely taken from the 6 inch map of the day or the 1 inch Bartholomew map, other contemporary maps did not give Walna Scar a measured height.
+Topographical detail: Wainwright gave the fell a height of 2035′, most likely taken from the 6 inch map of the day or the 1 inch Bartholomew map, other contemporary maps did not give this prominence a measured height.
 In more recent years it has been resurveyed to a more accurate height of 2037′ 621m.
 The summit is marked by a small rough cairn (see below), the Wainwright summit.

 Tarns: There are three decent sized tarns in the proximity of the summit of White Maiden, none of which are officially named.